Could #Sharknado be Chewing Up Your Lead Time ?

 We’re Going to Need a Bigger Boat

-Poor Lead Time planning can cause additional freight expense or the purchase of excessive quantities of product to meet your business needs.
-You might use alternate suppliers with higher logistics or product costs or, worse, air freight!
-Sometimes you are forced to go big or lose big.
-Lead Time Forecasting across your supply chain with all your suppliers is an important step in reducing these problems and improving profits!
+Poor Lead Time planning can cause additional freight expenses or the purchase of excessive quantities of products to meet your business needs.
+You might use alternate suppliers with higher logistics or product costs or air freight!
+Sometimes, you are forced to go big or lose big.
+Lead Time Forecasting is essential in reducing these problems and improving profits across your supply chain with all your suppliers!

 Analyze a Few Problem Vendors

-You may want to look at 5 or 10 of your problem suppliers in depth.
-Start simple; look at the total lead time, not the pieces, that comes later, the goal is to highlight the issues.
-You can gain further insights by downloading historical information by supplier/location into Excel, generate some averages and graph the variability of allowed lead time versus actual on a PO by PO basis.
+ou may want to examine 5 or 10 of your problem suppliers in depth.
+Start simple; look at the total lead time, not the pieces that come later.
+The goal is to highlight the issues.
+You can gain further insights by downloading historical information by supplier/location into Excel, generating some averages, and graphing the variability of allowed lead time versus actual on a PO-by-PO basis.

-To find some examples and easy directions on accomplishing this, download our New Lead Time Forecasting Toolkit.
-The kit contains: “Guide to Lead Time Analysis,” an Excel ™ workbook w/examples and instructions on analyzing lead time information, a PowerPoint™ presentation “Lead Time Forecasting,” along with several topical articles.
+Download our New Lead Time Forecasting Toolkit for examples and easy directions.
+The kit contains a “Guide to Lead Time Analysis,” an Excel ™ workbook with examples and instructions on analyzing lead time information, a PowerPoint™ presentation on “Lead Time Forecasting,” and several topical articles.

-After analyzing a few vendors your results may suggest automating your review using a Lead Time Forecasting Program.
-A Lead Time Forecasting Program will track all of your supplier, location, product combinations and tell you the correct lead time.
+After analyzing a few vendors, your results suggest automating your review using a Lead Time Forecasting Program.
+A Lead Time Forecasting Program will track all of your suppliers, locations, and product combinations and tell you the correct lead time.
 Effective solutions will have tools to identify seasonality and other LT influences.
-Lead Time Forecasting software should also create exception management and allow you to tell the system when long lead times are to be ignored in special cases like placing seasonal orders months ahead of normal operations.
+Lead Time Forecasting software should also create exception management and allow you to tell the system when long lead times are to be ignored in exceptional cases, such as placing seasonal orders months ahead of normal operations.

 Conclusion: Eliminate Inventory Sharks!!!

-A clear vision of Lead Time can help you avoid the sharks, whether they’re based on land, sea, tornadoes, or even alien planets.
-Like looking out across a vast ocean, many companies have a large number of product locations.
-Automated Lead Time Forecasting and exception management tools are a key to success; get your supply chain swimming in profits.
+A clear vision of Lead Time can help you avoid the sharks, whether based on land, sea, tornadoes, or even alien planets.
+Like looking out across a vast ocean, many companies have many product locations.
+Automated Lead Time Forecasting and exception management tools are crucial to success; get your supply chain swimming in profits.
 There are SaaS solutions on the market now that are easily installed and should pay for themselves with an ROI reached in weeks.
-Eliminate the sharks and you can sail into greater success.
+Eliminate the sharks, and you can sail to greater success.

 Are you ready to ‘Tighten the Links in Your Supply Chain?™’

-Lead Time Forecasting, and Lead Time variance for your Inventory Replenishment designed from day one for you by retailers and wholesalers.
+Our Lead Time Forecasting and Lead Time variance for your Inventory Replenishment were designed for retailers and wholesalers from day one.
 Contact us for a free review of your current Inventory Replenishment issues.
 We have the experience and tools to help you improve your business.
 Also, request a demo to learn how our software can reduce inventory costs and improve service that will increase sales.
 We install in 30 days at a fraction of the cost of legacy systems.

 Copyright © Data Profits, Inc. 2013 All Rights Reserved.